 - Let them convince you they don’t need treatments

 - Bring up too many hurtful reminders of their addiction at once

 The Bottom Line: You Can Beat Krokodil Addiction

-If you’ve reached this point it is hard to deny the fact that you’re serious about beating your Krokodil addiction, and that is something to have pride in.
-Your life matters and there is no reason why you should allow a drug to dictate the rest of your life when help is available.
-Remember, choosing to go into a Krokodil rehab treatment center for Klonopin abuse will help you rid yourself of the horrible side effects you’ve had to endure, extend your life span, and most importantly place you on track towards regaining you own life.
+If you’ve reached this point, it is hard to deny the fact that you’re serious about beating your Krokodil addiction, and that is something to have pride in.
+Your life matters, and there is no reason why you should allow a drug to dictate the rest of your life when help is available.
+Remember, choosing to go into a Krokodil rehab treatment center will help you rid yourself of the horrible effects you’ve had to endure, extend your life span, and, most important, place you on track towards regaining your life.
 So don’t fight addiction alone.
-Instead allow us to help you live the life you deserve to have.
+Instead, allow us to help you live the life you deserve to have.

 Payment Options for Krokodil Abuse Treatment

-This type of treatment can be expensive, but you shouldn’t let the costs scare you.
-In fact, many medical insurance providers can pay for some of your treatment cost, since substance abuse use is a medically recognized disorder.
-We can help you understand your insurance and see how much your of rehab your benefits will cover.
-We want to help you make the rehab process as less stressful as possible.
+In fact, many medical insurance providers can pay for some of your treatment costs since substance abuse use is a medically recognized disorder.
+We can help you understand your insurance and see how much your rehab your benefits will cover.
+We want to help you make the rehab process as smooth and easy as possible.